Billy Beats: Later career

-In August 1906, Beats returned to Port Vale and set a club record that would stand until October 2019 for longest time between appearances for the club, as there was a gap of 11 years and 4 months between his last game of his first spell in May 1895 and his first game of his second spell in September 1906.
+In August 1906, Beats returned to Port Vale and set a club record that would stand until October 2019 for the longest time between appearances for the club, as there was a gap of 11 years and 4 months between the last game of his first spell in May 1895 and the first game of his second spell in September 1906.
 He scored 15 goals in 38 games in the 1906–07 season to become top-scorer once more.
-However, he was released at the end of the season as the club were liquidated in the midst of a financial crisis.
+However, he was released at the end of the season as the club were liquidated amid a financial crisis.
 He then joined Reading in the Southern League.
 He became a trainer for the "Royals" in 1911, before becoming the licensee of the Truro pub in Reading during World War I. He returned to Reading as a coach in 1924, before leaving his post at Elm Park to again tend to his pub.